DistAlchemist/Mongongo/README.md

 # Mongongo

-TL;DR: Cassandra and Zookeeper in Go.
+Cassandra and Zookeeper in Go.

 # Getting Started